DEPARTMENT OF STATE

 12.9.2.3.5 Original signature and board-approved seal of the licensed surveyor in responsible charge,

-12.9.2.3.7 Statement with regard to the level of accuracy and accuracy of apparent setback distances; (REFER TO ATTACHMENT A)
+12.9.2.3.7 Statement with regard to the Classification of Survey; (REFER TO ATTACHMENT A)

-12.11.1 All work shall be performed according to the minimum standards for the community in which the service is provided, as long as said standards meet or exceed the standards herein.
-(1) Current local standards shall take precedence over the MIP as to the manner in which mortgage or deed-related surveys or plans are prepared and as to the manner of field work and staking related to these surveys or plans, if those standards require more detailed or more accurate work to meet those local standards.
+12.11 Local Standards.
+All work shall be performed according to the minimum standards for the community in which the service is provided, as long as those standards meet or exceed the standards herein.
+Current local standards shall take precedence over the MSP as to the manner in which mortgage or deed-related surveys or plans are prepared and as to the manner of field work and staking related to these surveys or plans, if those standards require more detailed or more accurate work to meet those local standards.

-12.12 Based on current information, the MIP shall be accepted as a minimum standard only in New Castle County.
-In Kent and Sussex counties, MIP’s shall not be considered to meet the minimum local standards for the work required for mortgage or deed-related surveys or plans.
-For mortgage and deed-related surveys or plans in Kent County and Sussex County, the minimum requirement is an Improvement Location Drawing prepared in compliance with Regulation 12.0 which includes proper monument placement.
+12.12 Based on current information, the MSP shall be accepted as a minimum standard only in New Castle County when requested by the ultimate user as an option to a boundary survey.
+In Kent and Sussex counties, MSP’s shall not be considered to meet the minimum local standards for the work required for mortgage or deed-related surveys or plans.
+For mortgage and deed-related surveys or plans in Kent County and Sussex County, the minimum requirement is a Boundary Survey Plan prepared in compliance with Section 12.0 which includes proper monument placement.

 12.12.2.1 Unique to the licensee using it;